TR33SS/forMARVEL/LVL0.md/lvl0.md

 ---

 ## **TASK 3: Working with Github**

+I learnt how to create & delete my repositories.How to make changes in others repositories and push it back to them.
+ Completed this task by forkeing the given repository into my repository and then cloned the repository.

 ![](https://github.com/TR33SS/forMARVEL/blob/srcfrl0/forMARVEL/GIT/Screenshot_20241203-135959_Chrome.jpg?raw=true)

 ---
 ## **TASK 4: Get familiar with the command line on ubuntu and do the following subtasks:**

+ Give the commands as given  below  to create 2600 files in a folder.

 ```